-sukha bhel puri or dry bhel is another variation of bhel puri – a popular chaat from mumbai. sukha translates to dry in hindi and hence the term sukha bhel.
+Sukha bhel or dry bhel is another variation of bhel puri – a popular chaat from Mumbai.
+Sukha translates to dry in hindi and hence the term sukha bhel.

-there are a lot of textures in this crisp and crunchy snack. along with fresh flavors and tastes. sukha bhel puri is crisp, crunchy, tangy and spicy - chatpata
+There are a lot of textures in this crisp and crunchy snack.
+Along with fresh flavors and tastes.
+Sukha bhel Is crisp, crunchy, tangy and spicy – Chatpata 🙂

-you can see vendors selling sukha bhel at railway stations or at outside schools or colleges of mumbai. basically, there are two types of bhel popular in mumbai – dry and wet bhel. this recipe is for dry bhel puri. there is another version made in calcutta known as jhal muri which is a popular calcutta street food.
+You can see vendors selling Sukha bhel at railway stations or at outside schools or colleges of Mumbai.
+Basically, there are two types of bhel popular in Mumbai – dry and wet bhel.
+This recipe is for dry bhel.

-i have already posted recipe of wet bhel puri. the main difference between these two bhel variety is that in the wet bhel puri green chutney, sweet chutney and red chutney is used. whereas in dry bhel dry spice powders and a dry green chutney are added. i have seen some vendors adding the green chutney and some do not add.
+I have already posted the recipe of Wet Bhel puri. the main difference between these two bhel varieties is that in the wet version, the green chutney, sweet chutney and red chutney is used.
+Whereas in dry bhel dry spice powders and a dry green chutney are added.
+I have seen some vendors adding the green chutney and some do not add.

-i have grown up literally having bhel puri, both dry and wet. a shop on the way to the vegetable market would make excellent bhel puri… and the weekly trip to the vegetable market would not go without having bhel puri. another variation of bhel is chana dal bhel.
+I have grown up literally having both versions of dry and wet bhel.
+A shop on the way to the vegetable market would make excellent bhel, Sev puri, Pani puri… and the weekly trip to the vegetable market would not go without having one of these snacks.

-if you like street food of mumbai then you must give dry bhel puri a try. the recipe is very quick if you have all the ingredients at hand. you can increase the nutritional quotient by adding steamed moong sprouts, grated carrots, chopped cucumber, boiled white chickpeas or black chickpeas.
+If you like street food of Mumbai then you must give dry bhel a try.
+The recipe is very quick if you have all the ingredients at hand.
+You can increase the nutritional quotient by adding steamed moong sprouts, grated carrots, chopped cucumber, boiled white chickpeas or black chickpeas.

-if making for kids, then skip the green chilies and red chili powder from the recipe. if the puffed rice have become soft, then just dry roast them in a kadai/wok till they become crisp.
+If making for kids, then skip the green chilies and red chili powder from the recipe.
+If the puffed rice has become soft, then just dry roast them in a kadai/wok till they become crisp.